Scapa Flow: Second World War

 Three days after the submarine attack, four Luftwaffe Junkers Ju 88 bombers of Kampfgeschwader 1/30 led by group commander Hauptmann Fritz Doench raided Scapa Flow on 17 October in one of the first bombing attacks on Britain during the war.
 The attack badly damaged an old base ship, the decommissioned battleship HMS Iron Duke, which was then beached at Ore Bay by a tug.
 One man died and 25 were injured.
 One of the bombers was shot down by No 1 gun of 226 Heavy Anti-Aircraft Battery on Hoy.
 Three of the crew died, while the radio operator Fritz Ambrosius was badly burned but managed to parachute down.

 New blockships were sunk, booms and mines were placed over the main entrances, coast defence and anti-aircraft batteries were installed at crucial points, and Winston Churchill ordered the construction of a series of causeways to block the eastern approaches to Scapa Flow; they were built by Italian prisoners of war held in Orkney, who also built the Italian Chapel.
 These "Churchill Barriers" now provide road access from Mainland to Burray and South Ronaldsay, but block maritime traffic.
-An air base, RAF Grimsetter (which later became HMS Robin), was built and commissioned in 1940.
+An airfield, RAF Grimsetter (which later became HMS Robin), was built and commissioned in 1940.